Weed Control: A Program that Works

 The answer is almost always the same.
 They're fighting weeds reactively, one battle at a time, instead of running a real program.

-A real weed control program has two distinct treatments doing two distinct jobs.
-Most people only do one of them, which is why the weeds keep coming back.
+A real weed control program uses two types of treatment doing two distinct jobs, applied on a schedule across the whole season.
+Most people do one treatment and call it done, which is why the weeds keep coming back.

 We're excited to share that we now offer both treatments as part of our service lineup at ACA.
 We've had this on the request list from clients for years, and we're finally able to deliver it the right way, with the right products, at the right times.

-Here's what each one does and why you want both.
+Here's what each one does and why a complete program uses both.

 Pre-Emergent: Stop Weeds Before They Start